 This commitment to bringing these difficult issues to life for Belmond's business, to ensure they are properly understood by our teams, reinforces our commitment to a corporate culture founded on ethics and integrity.
 This approach is further underpinned by the LVMH Group Code of Conduct and policies.
-The LVMH Code of Conduct was revised during 2023 to reflect heightened commitments to ethics and to social and environmental responsibility.
-The LVMH Group Code of Conduct is available in 10 languages and is designed to provide a common ethical foundation for the Group and its Maisons, outlining the rules to be followed by all employees as they go about their work.
+The LVMH Code of Conduct was revised in March 2024 to reflect the group's strong commitments to and compliance with the highest standards of ethics and integrity, social responsibility, and respect for the environment everywhere in the world.
+The LVMH Group Code of Conduct is available in 25 languages and is designed to provide a common ethical foundation for the Group and its Maisons, outlining the rules to be followed by all employees as they go about their work.

-We take our responsibilities as a corporate citizen seriously, and we ensure that our teams understand from their first days at Belmond that we will always comply with the law and only work with third parties who share our values (as set out in our Supplier Code of Conduct).
-Failure to comply with our Code can have disciplinary consequences.
+September 2024 also saw the launch of the new LVMH Supplier and Business Partner Code of Conduct.
+This compliments Belmond's Supplier Code of Conduct.
+We ensure that our teams understand from their first days at Belmond that we will always comply with the law and only work with third parties who share our values.

+Failure to comply with our Codes can have disciplinary consequences.